-Biotic tissue is more difficult to synthesise than non-living components.
-One of the earliest printed organs was the cornea of the eye as it is avascular.
+Biotic tissue is more challenging to synthesise than non-living components.
+One of the earliest printed organs was the cornea of the eye, as it is avascular.

 However, patches of functional liver tissue have already been printed.
 Experts predict that it will be possible to 3D print the heart very soon.
 By 2020, 3D printed partial liver transplants will most likely be a reality.